-Conservative knee treatments
+Conservative treatments for knee osteoarthritis

-Injections with cortisone
+Joint injection with cortisone

 Cortisone injections into the knee joint are an effective remedy and reduce pain as well as knee swelling and joint effusion.
 However, cortisone also has some side effects: